kunji01/mule-email-adapter-handler/README.md

 ```

 .
 Deploy this mule-email-adapter-handler to the Mule runtime server where you deploy your applications<br/>
+.
+Manage email address for applications by its name at http:yourservername:8383/email/address during run time<br/>

 --How does it work<br>
 .
 VM path is used for your project flow to invoke email adapters<br/>